 Another option of critical levels can bring us to person affecting utilitarianism.
 People can believe whether or not they exist in other possible situations.
 If someone in situation S1 believes that s/he is the same person as someone in situation S2, and vice versa, they can choose to set the same critical level in both situations.
 Hence, everyone who exist (or rather believes to exist) in all possible situations (i.e. all actual existing people) choose the same critical level in all those situations.
 On the other hand, there may be someone who exist in situation S1 but is not able to identify him/herself with anyone existing in situation S2.
 The existence of such a person depends on the choice of situation: s/he only exists in situation S1.
 People who believe they do not exist in all possible situations, can choose their actual utility level in a situation as their critical level in that situation (i.e. C(i,S1)=U(i,S1)).
 With this choice of critical levels, we arrive at a person affecting utilitarianism, where only the utilities of actually (or necessarily) existing people count.

 In summary: if everyone chooses the lowest possible safe critical level, i.e. zero, we end up with total utilitarianism.
-If everyone chooses the average of the other people as their own critical level (times a factor (N-1)/N), this becomes average utilitarianism.
+If everyone chooses the average of all people as their own critical level (times a factor (N-1)/N, with N the total number of people), this becomes average utilitarianism.
 If everyone chooses a positive, fixed critical level, we arrive at critical level utilitarianism.
 If everyone chooses the highest possible utility (above the highest safe critical level) as their critical level, we arrive at negative utilitarianism.
 If everyone who is not able to identify themselves with other individuals in each other possible situations chooses their own actual utility level as their critical level in that situation, we end up with person affecting utilitarianism.
 If everyone chooses the highest possible safe critical level, we end up with a variation of a population ethical theory known in the literature as antifrustrationism, which resembles some aspects of person affecting utilitarianism and negative utilitarianism.

 Just like critical level utilitarianism, our variable critical level utilitarianism lies between the two extremes of total utilitarianism and negative utilitarianism, but it avoids the problems faced by total, average, critical level and negative utilitarianism.